pbyr/website_new/content/publication/ERSS2019b/index.md

 publication_types = ["2"]

 # Publication name and optional abbreviated version.
-publication = "*Energy Research & Social Science* 58: 101236. [[PDF](https://www.sciencedirect.com/science/article/pii/S2214629619301665)] [[Data and code](https://dataverse.harvard.edu/dataset.xhtml?persistentId=doi:10.7910/DVN/7K3RJC)]"
+publication = "*Energy Research & Social Science* 94:28-36. [[PDF](https://www.sciencedirect.com/science/article/pii/S2214629615300128)] [[Data and code](https://dataverse.harvard.edu/dataset.xhtml?persistentId=doi:10.7910/DVN/ANE5F6)]"
 # publication_short = "In *ICA*"

 # Abstract and optional shortened version.
-abstract = "Despite the growing use of impact evaluations for electrification interventions, little attention has been paid to the geographical distribution of such evaluations.
-This is concerning because cultural and regional differences may limit how transferable results across regions are.
-We undertake a systematic review of the literature and find 31 impact evaluations of electricity access in 16 countries that meet our criteria for statistical hypothesis testing of development outcomes.
-India accounts for a quarter of the impact evaluations.
-Given the large non-electrified population in India, this is still a small number, roughly comparable to Nigeria or Kenya.
-South Asia and sub-Saharan Africa are the most underrepresented regions.
-We find more positive impacts from electricity access, on average, for South Asia than for sub-Saharan Africa, which calls for greater attention to geographic bias in future impact evaluations of electrification access."
+abstract = "In India, where energy access is limited, how does the public react to the government's inability to provide citizens with basic energy services, such as electricity and clean cooking fuel?
+We answer this question using a survey conducted in two rural villages of Uttar Pradesh.
+First, we examine the association between a respondent's opinion on state intervention and policy failure.
+Specifically, we focus on whether people who believe in state intervention are likely to have lower levels of satisfaction with the government's energy access policies.
+Second, we examine the link between policy failure and the likelihood that people consider a political candidate's energy views in voting.
+We find that people's preference for government intervention has a negative effect on satisfaction levels with government policies, and that people who blame the government for policy failures are less likely to take a political candidate's energy policies into account when voting."
 # abstract_short = "A short version of the abstract."

 # Featured image thumbnail (optional)
 image_preview = ""

 # Is this a selected publication? (true/false)
-selected = false
+selected = true

 # Projects (optional).
 #   Associate this publication with one or more of your projects.